Marie Samuel Njie

-Marie Samuel Njie was a musician and singer, from, and popular in, The Gambia.
+Marie Samuel Njie was a renowned Gambian musician and singer who gained popularity from the 1940, but especially the 50s, until her death in the early 1970s.

 Life and family

 Marie Samuel Njie was an important griot singer and cultural icon in her home country, The Gambia.
 She came from a family that produced several major griot singers.

 Her songs were accompanied by a xalam, calabash, and sabar, and were mainly about social and political issues as well as everyday life.

 She regularly entertained the high society of Bathurst (now Banjul).
 She was also active in the 1950s in the Gambia Democratic Party, and later performed at party meetings of the United Party of Pierre Sarr N'Jie.